ALL

 People who have close contact with animals and lab workers who handle the rabies virus are at higher risk.

 If you’re travelling, the risk of rabies depends on where you’re travelling, how long you’re travelling, what activities you’re doing, and the medical care in that area.
+Check with a travel immunization clinic for more information.

-Who should get RIG?
+Who can get RIG?

 How many doses do I need?